 Vomiting that occurs at the thought of food or that is not temporally related to eating suggests a psychogenic cause, as does personal or family history of functional nausea and vomiting.
 Patients should be questioned about the relationship between vomiting and stressful events because they may not recognize the association or even admit to feeling distress at those times.

 All females of childbearing age should have a urine pregnancy test.
 Patients with severe vomiting, vomiting lasting over 1 day, or signs of dehydration on examination should have other laboratory tests (eg, electrolytes, BUN, creatinine, glucose, urinalysis, sometimes liver tests).
-Patients with red flag findings should have testing appropriate to the symptoms ( Some Causes of Nausea and Vomiting).
+Patients with red flag findings should have testing appropriate to the symptoms (see Table: Some Causes of Nausea and Vomiting).

 The assessment of chronic vomiting usually includes the previously listed laboratory tests plus upper GI endoscopy, small-bowel x-rays, and tests to assess gastric emptying and antral-duodenal motility.

 Specific conditions, including dehydration, are treated.
 Even without significant dehydration, IV fluid therapy (0.9% saline 1 L, or 20 mL/kg in children) often leads to reduction of symptoms.
-In adults, various antiemetics are effective ( Some Drugs for Vomiting).
+In adults, various antiemetics are effective (see Table: Some Drugs for Vomiting).
 Choice of agent varies somewhat with the cause and severity of symptoms.
 Typical use is the following:

 Obviously, only parenteral agents should be used in actively vomiting patients.